-The deep brown chocolate eggs of the marans chicken.
+Above: The deep brown chocolate eggs of the Marans chicken.

 Of all the different breeds of chickens I've raised, Marans are the cleanest and most docile.
 They rarely soil their nest boxes.
 I have never had an aggressive Marans rooster, and I grow out quite a few each year to select my breeders.

 According to the French Ministry of Agriculture, Salmonella Bacteria cannot be found in Marans eggs.
 This is apparently due to the pores of the egg shell being smaller than other eggs and the inner membrane being thicker.

 The defining characteristic of this breed is the large, chocolate brown eggs they lay.
 The brown colour in Marans eggs is the result of a layer of pigment deposited over a finished egg as it passes through the oviduct.

 This is different from other "grocery store" brown eggs, which are much lighter and chalkier in color, and in which the tan pigment is built into the shell calcium.
 In the case of a "grocery" brown egg, the colour cannot be washed off by scrubbing with water, whereas with a Marans egg, the coating may be scrubbed off using water.